The Institute for Outdoor Learning (IOL) and the Activities Industry Mutual pursue very similar objectives, namely:

 This structure enables AIM to provide cover that is comprehensive and affordable whilst also mitigating against the sometimes detrimental features of the commercial insurance market.

 AIM is not a charity but its sole purpose is the provision of service and support to its members.
-It is owned by its members and any surpluses it makes are retained from the benefit of those members rather than being paid away to third party shareholders.
+It is owned by its members and any surpluses it makes are retained for the benefit of those members rather than being paid away to third party shareholders.

 AIM also arranges contracts of insurance for individual Members as needed, much like a regular insurance broker.